 Today, the Philippines is on the fifth year of the implementation of the K-12 Program.
 The last mile is the Senior High School.
 All 221 divisions of the Department of Education (DepEd) have finished planning and have figures on enrolment a year in advance.
 The increase in the number of years for pre-university requirements means the College General Education curriculum will have fewer units.
 Subjects that have been taken up in the K-12 Basic Education will be removed from the College General Education curriculum.

 But where does online education or e-learning come into the picture for the K-12 program?
-This is where Quipper.com helps both the teach and the students.
+This is where Quipper.com helps both the teacher and his or her students.

 Quipper helps teachers manage classes, send assignments to their students and get analytics on the performance of their students.

 Quipper helps students build their knowledge through ‘mastery’ of topics, modules and courses, earning rewards and having fun as they go.

 Quipper allows teachers to simply and painlessly publish their own educational content for their schools or classes.

 In short, Quipper empowers both teachers and students by supplementing traditional methods with a platform that’s powerful and exciting, but simple too.
 It aims to use technology to improve the quality of education by creating the best teaching and learning experience by creating a world where everyone has easy access to quality education and is thus empowered to create a better future.

 Quipper is a free e-learning platform for teachers and students with ready-made lessons and quizzes.
 There are also online video lessons and assessments for students to learn anytime anywhere.
 The online class platform for teachers and students is where lessons are interactive and real-time.